phorks/phork-blazor-reactivity/docs/DETAILS.md

 ### Behavior of Observed Collections

 Observed collections have the exact [behavior](#behavior-of-observed-values) of observed values in that they will make the component re-render whenever they detect a property change in the value accessor.
 On top of that, they are aware of `INotifyCollectionChanged` interface.
-If the returned value by the value accessor implements `INotifyCollectionChanged` the observed collection will make the component re-render every time the collection raises a `CollectionChanged` event handler.
+If the returned value by the value accessor implements `INotifyCollectionChanged` the observed collection will make the component re-render every time the collection raises a `CollectionChanged` event.

 ### Use Cases of Observed Collection